Find inspiration for your next journey! Request a Free Catalog and Join our Newsletter.

 • Local Culture: Listen to the melancholy strains of fado music during a dinner at a popular local fado restaurant, and enjoy lunch and a cellar tour at the historic Jose Maria da Fonseca wine caves.
 Join a well-known chef for a cooking workshop and lunch in her 18th-century home in Evora, and enjoy free time to experience the culture of everyday life in Lisbon.

 • Resident Director: An engaging and resourceful resident director handles logistics and helps you plan your free time.
-Learn more about the Resident Director on the Enrichment page.
+Learn more about the resident director in the Enrichment section.

 • Social Connection: In addition to group activities, you'll enjoy the camaraderie of convivial gatherings and many group meals with other Smithsonian Journeys travelers.
 By personalizing your time with enrichment tracks, you can enjoy a full schedule of activities but still have time to pursue personal interests.
 You'll also enjoy the independence of heading off to explore or dine with a smaller group of new-found friends.